GEMScienceTools/oq-mbtk/openquake/mbt/tools/fault_modeler/README.md

                   lower_seismogenic_depth=25.)
 ```

+(note that passing single parameters as flags is presently not yet implemented in the command line interface)

-For multiple parameters, it is also possible to pass the a dictionary:
+For multiple parameters, it is also possible to use a dictionary:

 ```python
 defaults = {'b_value': 1.,
             'aseismic_coefficient': 0.1,
             'upper_seismogenic_depth': 0.,